mradhi/localise-bundle/README.md

   English US        en     3            0
   French (France)   fr     3            0
  ----------------- ------ ------------ --------------
- [OK] The translations was successfully exported.
+ [OK] The translations was successfully imported.
 ```

 **NOTE:** Don't forget to clear the cache of your application after running the command,